 Julie and I sold that Northcote house three years later, and since then we have bought and sold two other houses in inner Melbourne, realising a significant increase in value each time.
 The last one was in St Kilda, not far from where Carolyn and I used to share a house.
 We bought it in 1999, and Carolyn, who still lived nearby, came along to cheer for us at the Saturday morning auction.

-It was lucky she did, because I’d forgotten our chequebook, and when we surprised ourselves by ending up as top bidders, we could not complete the contract.
+It was lucky she did, because I’d forgotten our chequebook, and when we surprised ourselves by ending up as top bidders, we couldn’t complete the contract.
 Carolyn gallantly dashed home to get her own chequebook and wrote out a cheque for a deposit of tens of thousands of dollars drawn on her own account.
 We all thought this was pretty funny, Carolyn especially, since she had no savings.
-On the following Monday, we replaced her deposit with our own and gave Carolyn back her cheque — as a joke, she kept it on her pin board for some time afterwards.
+On the following Monday, we replaced her deposit with our own and gave Carolyn back her cheque — as a joke, she kept it on her pin board.

 Recalling the story now, the humour of the situation has a darker edge to it.
-In the twenty-seven years since Carolyn and I last shared a house, Julie and I have shifted three times, while Carolyn has lived in at least a dozen different rental properties.
+In the twenty-seven years since Carolyn and I last shared a house, she has lived in at least a dozen different rental properties.
 Julie and I have chosen our real estate well, mostly thanks to her nous in picking houses that were undervalued, and we have worked hard to maintain and improve the properties we have owned — investing our money and our sweat in renovations, sanding floors, patching holes, painting ceilings and landscaping gardens.

 According to philosopher John Locke’s theory about the origins of private property, Julie and I have been “industrious and rational” and deserve the wealth that has come our way.
 In truth, though, like most other people who were able to buy houses a decade or more ago, we mostly benefited from a large dose of generational circumstance and locational luck.
 On relatively modest salaries, we were able to buy houses in inner- and middle-ring suburbs that have dramatically increased in value.
 By contrast, Carolyn, equally rational and industrious, has been punished for renting — or rather, despite a lifetime of hard work and self-reliance, she has been punished for having neither secure employment nor parents affluent enough to help her out with a gift or an inheritance.